Don't Let Fred Catch You Sleeping

 “My Dad taught me how to cook but not like this, not like you.
 You’re a freakinfricasseein freakin genius.”

 “Calm down we….”

 “Yeah yeah yeah, don’t want the Times in here.”

-Babby half smiles and raises her beer acknowledging her opponent had anticipated her.
-Sort of a touche toast.
+Babby half smiled and raised her beer, acknowledging her opponent had anticipated her.
+Sort of a touché toast.

-Celia was entirely pleased with herself for being able to ‘out’ another Ardensville mystery man.
-She smiled broadly and proceeded not hesitating to out herself.
+Celia was entirely pleased with herself for being able to “out” another Ardensville mystery man.
+She smiled broadly and proceeded to not hesitating to out herself.
 This was becoming fun.

 “My evil mother sent me out here to scout for a bad network T.V. show that would give this place national visibility.
 But ya know, this town, Irma, Miles, Bo, Bo, you, Bo and your leetle frien, are all kinda growin on me and I don’t think I want to throw you all to the wolves.”
 Celia poured for Babby first and then herself.
 Babby put up her weapon, then down, then picked up her glass.